Skip to content

 IssueSymptomFix

-CNI config missingPods can’t get IPsCheck /etc/cni/net.d/
+CNI config missingPods cannot get IPsCheck /etc/cni/net.d/ and kubelet events

-CNI binary missingRuntime errorsInstall CNI binaries
+CNI binary missingRuntime sandbox errorsInstall or repair CNI binaries

 flowchart TD